 This 18 mile trail stretches from George Washington’s home to Theodore Roosevelt Island.
 Skip the trail nearest to the island; it’s paved in dirt, mud and rocks and isn’t suitable for strollers.
-Instead, opt for he section of the trail that winds through Old Town Alexandria by way of the waterfront; it’s a low-impact walk that has an active scene for little ones (think: people watching, passing boats and outdoor performers).
+Instead, opt for he section of the trail that winds through Old Town Alexandria by way of the waterfront; it’s a low-impact walk with scenic views.
 You’ll find a more rigorous walk as you near Mount Vernon, where you will encounter some hills.

 Anacostia Riverwalk Trail

-Thispath runs along both sides of the river with over 15 miles of trails to explore (most running along the water).
+This path runs along both sides of the river with over 15 miles of trails to explore (most follow the water).
 There are plenty of places to explore along this route, but the newest section of the path — which traverses Kenilworth Gardens – might be one of the prettiest sections.
-Not far from the gardens, you’ll find the three miles running through Anacostia Park, This area is well paved, easy to explore and has convenient parking.
-Kids will love the pirate-themed playground on Nicholson Street SE.
-If you choose to explore on the other side of the river, near the National Arboretum, check out this kid-friendly restaurant post-stroll.
+Not far from the gardens, you’ll find the three miles running through Anacostia Park, This area is well paved and easy to explore.

 On the southern tip of East Potomac Park, a man-made island in the Potomac, you will find a 4 mile trek along the waterfront.
-This is a flat, easy paved trail with a playground and picnic area near the parking lot for little legs to stretch their legs.
-There is no better way to great spring in DC than with cherry blossoms, and this area is a best kept secret for viewing flowers without the crowds.
+This is a flat, easy paved trail.
 You can find a trail map here for points of interest.

 Bethesda Trolley Trail